All Episodes

 And a lot of baby boomers plan on working beyond 65 for that reason.

-Even if it means massive tax races on their increases on their own kids.
+Even if it means massive tax raised increases on their own kids, they'll put up with that.

-They will incur and they will vote for that in order to keep their social security coming.
+They will incur and they will vote for that in order to keep their Social Security coming.

 So the problem with this is, I mean, I'm sure there's some baby boomers that are going to present a problem here just in numbers, and you can't deny that.